Didier Zuniga

 Teaching

-POL S 302, Fall 2023: "Topics in Political Theory: Nature"
+POL S 302, Fall 2024: "Topics in Political Theory: Nature"

-Description: The aim of this course is to undertake a critical examination of prevailing conceptions of ‘nature’.
+The aim of this course is to undertake a critical examination of prevailing conceptions of ‘nature’.
 This includes questioning what is nature, who and/or what is said to form part of it, what is the relationship between social and ecological systems, among others, as well as evaluating the significance and implications these views hold for political theory.
 The main goal of the course will be to engage with a wide array of interdisciplinary scholarship with the aim of learning to ecologize how we think about ethics and politics.
 This will involve interrogating the disconnection between humans and nature—and hence, the binary distinction between culture and nature—and problematizing the perspectives and frameworks through which nature is conventionally approached.
 This will also require paying attention to the notion of the Anthropocene and scrutinizing the underlying conception of the human being (Anthropos) that such notion presupposes.
 This will allow us, in turn, to shed light on the ways in which dominant social systems subordinate, control, commodify, and exploit that which falls beyond prevalent notions of what it means to be human.
 In response to this, we will think about how to cultivate ethical practices of deep listening, receptivity, and responsiveness to the multiplicity of beings—human and nonhuman—that inhabit the world.
 Moreover, we will ask what ways of relating to nonhuman life should be nurtured and protected and which should not.
 Our purpose will be to equip ourselves with the necessary tools to challenge the underlying logic of mastery that drives the domination of nature, and thereby to articulate alternative political possibilities.

-POL S 410 / POL S 514, Winter 2024: "Feminist STS, New Materialisms, Posthumanism"
+POL S 410 / POL S 514, Fall 2024: "Feminist STS, New Materialisms, Posthumanism"

-Description: This course will focus on how science and technology have been used to respond to the challenges of anthropogenic climate change.
+This course will focus on how science and technology have been used to respond to the challenges of anthropogenic climate change.
 The main goal of the course will be to engage with feminist science and technology studies (STS), new materialisms, and posthumanism with the aim of identifying and interrogating ingrained assumptions about what counts as scientific knowledge, how it is produced and by whom, how it is applied, and for what specific purposes.
 We will pay attention to how western scientific knowledge and practice are shaped by histories and intersections of patriarchy, masculinism, colonialism, racism, ableism, as well as to how power, domination, and mastery operate within the formation of such knowledge.
 The interdisciplinary body of scholarship that we will read and discuss will help us both rethink western science and technology’s claims to universality, objectivity, and rationality, as well as to imagine other, better ways of relating to the living world.

 Announcements

-My article titled “Ecologizing democratic theory: agency, representation, animacy” has been awarded the 2023 annual prize for best article in Contemporary Political Theory.
+-My article titled “Ecologizing democratic theory: agency, representation, animacy” has been awarded the 2023 annual prize for best article in Contemporary Political Theory.

 Courses